 Race and the Black-White conversation: understanding the psychobiological effects of race through the lens of Anxiety

-16th March 2019 – Carrs Lane Conference Centre, Carrs Lane, Birmingham
+Date in Feburary 2020 to be confirmed – Carrs Lane Conference Centre, Carrs Lane, Birmingham

 This is an open event for practitioners of all racial backgrounds and heritages.